Opentrons/opentrons/api/docs/v2/new_pipette.rst

 | P300 Multi-Channel GEN2 (20-300 µL)     | 94                          |
 +-----------------------------------------+-----------------------------+

-.. what is head speed, is it important/significant? applies to gantry movement or pipette? need to find out.
 Additionally, all OT-2 GEN2 pipettes have a default head speed of 400 mm/second and a well bottom clearance of 1mm for aspirate and dispense actions.